CURRICULUM VITAE 2015

 · Credited with major contributions to the establishment of PEPFAR by working as a major author of the Five Year Strategy: a Report to Congress.
 Worked directly with the senior PEPFAR staff drafting critical sections including sections on strategic information systems and pharmaceutical policy.

 · Launched antiretroviral programs in seven countries in Africa and the Caribbean for AIDSRelief.
 Led roll outs in half of the countries and was coordinator for data collection for all.
 This work involved negotiation with national Ministries of Health, coordination with local clinical partners, and logistical planning for roll out activities.
 Activities included training of US based technical assistance staff regarding needs of African and Caribbean institutional partners, training of clinical staff, orientation of trainers, data collection on status of clinical partners at the beginning of the project.
 AIDSRelief has placed 254,000 patients on life saving antiretroviral medications and currently have over 400,000 patients in HIV care services.
+Led the development of the health services research component of this major initiative.

 ORC Macro (currently ICF International) 05/2001 - 05/2003